Augmenta-tech/Augmenta-Area2Osc/README.md

 Del / BackSpace : To delete the selected polygon.

+- : To zoom in (only for a better appreciation on the screen).

++ : To zoom out (only for a better appreciation on the screen).

 #### Note

 Your settings are saved when the app quits and are loaded at startup. (autosave feature).